nicolaiw/SpaceWarrior/README.md

 # Implementation of the enemies movement
 The enemies movement is implemented through vector calculations.
-The goal is that the enmeies moves to our player for with a given speed.
+The goal is that the enemies moves to our player with a given speed.

 ## Example: